What is endometriosis: causes to recognise

 -

-Free the tubes and the organs involved
+Free the fallopian tubes and affected organs

 Alternative solutions

-CBD isolate: a natural anti-inflammatory
+CBD isolate: natural anti-inflammatory

 -

-It works by modulating inflammation without altering the hormonal axis.
+Acts by modulating inflammation without altering the hormonal axis.

 -